Issues, Questions, or Concerns

 As the instructional leaders, the Assistant Principal and Principal are responsible for setting the tone for discipline and instruction.
 If you have suggestions or concerns about discipline or instruction, the Dean of Students, the Assistant Principal, Principal, or Supervisor of the department at your school can coordinate and facilitate meetings between the students, the parents, and teachers.
 If a resolution is not reached, the next person to discuss your concerns with is the Principal's supervisor.

-3. Executive Directors
+3. The Directors

 When a concern cannot be resolved at the school level, the next step is to contact the principal’s supervisor.
 Please see contact information below for each grade level.